Chong Zu's research interests lie at the interface between atomic, molecular and optical physics, condensed matter physics, and quantum information.

 Quantum information and computation: Thanks to their atomic-like properties: long-coherence quantum states and well-defined optical transitions, spin defects in diamond (e.g. NV and SiV centers) have recently emerged as one of the most promising physical systems for realization of quantum information processing.
 Using a combination of optical and microwave fields, we have successfully prepared the entanglement between single NV electronic spin and nearby nuclear spins (e.g. carbon-13 and nitrogen-14) and used such entanglement to realize quantum information and computation protocols.

 Chong Zu received his B.S. in physics and mathematics from Tsinghua University in 2011.
 After completing his Ph.D. in Prof. Luming Duan’s group at Tsinghua University in 2016, he began postdoctoral work at UC Berkeley in Prof. Norman Yao's group.
-He will join Washington University as an assistant professor in the summer of 2021.
+He joined Washington University as an assistant professor in the summer of 2021.